PlatinumMike/hotPK/README.md

 The required integrals are evaluated, and a routine is provided to rapidly compute matrix entries.

 # Installation
+You need a C++ compiler, `cmake`, `make` and the Boost (version>=1.70 because of the complex quadrature) and Eigen3 libraries.
+You need to define an environment variable `BOOST_INCLUDE_DIR` equal to the path in which you extracted the Boost.
-You need a C++ compiler, `cmake`, `make` and the Eigen3 libary.
-For cmake to be able to find Eigen, define `EIGEN3_INCLUDE_DIR` to be equal to the path in which eigen is installed.
+Similarly, for cmake to be able to find Eigen, define `EIGEN3_INCLUDE_DIR` to be equal to the path in which eigen is installed.
 E.g. `export EIGEN3_INCLUDE_DIR=$HOME/Downloads/eigen/`.

 Then compile: